-- Pulses such as lentils, peas, beans, soybeans, and lupins, which are a key source of protein.
+- Pulses such as lentils, peas, beans, soya beans, and lupins, which are a key source of protein.3

 - Whole grains and cereals such as oats, rye, spelt, wheat, barley, millet, and rice, along with pseudocereals such as quinoa, amaranth, or buckwheat.
-These provide complex carbohydrates, fibre, and phytochemicals.
+These provide complex carbohydrates, fibre, and phytochemicals.4

-- Nuts and seeds such as flax seeds, walnuts, sunflower seeds, and hemp seeds, which provide healthy fats as well as a range of other valuable nutrients.
+- Nuts and seeds such as flax seeds, walnuts, sunflower seeds, and hemp seeds, which provide healthy fats as well as a range of other valuable nutrients.5

-- Plant-based meat alternatives such as tofu, vegan burgers, schnitzels, and sausages are available in many variants – for example, based on soy, seitan, or lupines.
-There are also many plant-based alternatives to milk, yoghurt, or cheese.
-These are often based on soya, nuts or cereals.
+- Plant-based meat alternatives such as tofu, vegan burgers, schnitzels, and sausages.
+These are available in many variants – for example, based on soya, seitan, or lupins.
+There are also numerous plant-based alternatives to milk, yoghurt, and cheese.
+These are often based on soya, nuts, or cereals.

-The vegan food plate offers a simple guide to healthy vegan nutrition.
-The composition of the vegan plate corresponds to current scientific knowledge regarding the health effects of what we eat and drink on a vegan diet.
+The vegan food plate offers a simple guide to healthy plant-based nutrition.
+The composition of the vegan plate corresponds to current scientific knowledge regarding the health effects of what we eat and drink on a plant-based diet.6

 What to avoid on a vegan diet

 Vegans avoid consuming animal flesh, animal byproducts, and foods containing ingredients of animal origin.
-This includes:
+These include:

 - Meat and poultry that comes from animals such as cows, pigs, horses, chickens, and turkeys.

-- Fish and other marine animals, including all fish species, squids, mussels, crabs, and lobsters.
+- Fish and other marine animals, including all fish species, squid, mussels, crabs, and lobsters.

-- Dairy, such as milk, cheese, yogurt, and butter.
+- Dairy, such as milk, cheese, yoghurt, and butter.